rdeak/semantic-release/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This action creates release with change log, and if NPM_TOKEN is set it publishes package to NPM.
+This action creates release with changelog, and if NPM_TOKEN is set it publishes package to NPM.

 ## Inputs